October 25, 2018

 The dearth period is when nectar is at its lowest ebb, and bees struggle to get enough nutrition.
 It’s then that our device could be doubly beneficial, not only supplying varroa treatment but also providing food.
 Of course, bee friendly flowers provide micronutrients a simple sugar syrup cannot, but any food source is welcome when nectar runs dry.

-Next we started discussing options to kill the mites themselves.
-Everything we do has to meet three criteria:
+Next we started discussing options to kill the mites themselves – without hurting the bees.

 But Dick confirmed the promise of a third option we’ve been talking about — essential oils.
 There’s been a lot of research around their efficacy in killing tracheal mites while proving relatively safe for the bees themselves.
 Joe had already read an interesting paper by entomologist Peter Kevan, and we’ve been inspired by it.